SystemCraftsman/strimzi-kafka-cli/examples/5_connect/readme.md

 Apart from the `plugin.path`, we can do a few changes like changing the offset storage to a topic instead of a file and disabling the key/value converter schemas because we will just barely need to see the data itself; we don't need the JSON schemas.

-So the final `connector.properties` file should look like this:
+So the final `connect.properties` file should look like this:

 ```properties
 ...Output omitted...